nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Clear FixMyAbs

-Clear all the data including all logs and all exercises stored by FixMyAbs
+Clear all the data including all logs and all exercises stored in FixMyAbs.

 Format: `clear`